 The White Buddha is 2km southeast of the center of Pai.
 It’s walkable from the town but be prepared for a sweat fest as there are 353 steps to the top.

 The large White Buddha is sat facing west and offers panoramic views of the region.
 It is a very popular spot for sunset, so you can expect crowds at the time.

 I visited the White Buddha around 12 pm and there were only half a dozen people there, so it was very peaceful.

 There is not much to do at the White Buddha apart from enjoying the incredible views at the top and admiring the large statue itself.

 The Pai Memorial Bridge is a piece of history dating back to World World II.
-This antiqued steel bridge is a popular spot on everyone’s list of things to do in Pai.
+This antiqued steel bridge is a popular spot on everyone’s list of places to see.

-The Pai Memorial Bridge is located 9km south of the centre of town on the main road that leads to Chiang Mai.
+The Pai Memorial Bridge is located 9km south of the center of town on the main road that leads to Chiang Mai.